 - MECHANICAL CONTROLLER - Time

 To set the time, locate the 24 hour time gear (the large gear located behind the manual cycle knob) and note the current time arrow.
 Push the red time set button in and rotate the 24 hour time gear until the current time arrow lines up with the current time of day.
-The red arrow inside the day tab ring indicates the current day, if the arrow is pointing toward an active tab the system will run a backwash cycle that night at midnight or 2 AM (depending on the system, the time is usually indicated on a label located on the back of the valve).
-During backwash there should be no water being used, and the default time is usually fine for most homes.
+A white arrow will point at the current gallon capacity remaining.
+Once the countdown reaches zero the system will run a regeneration cycle that night at midnight or 2 AM (depending on the system, the time is usually indicated on a label located on the back of the valve).
+During regeneration there should be no water being used, and the default time is usually fine for most homes.
 To have it run at a different time (for example if you work late and are up and using water at the default time) you will need to adjust the current time of day to trick the system into doing so at the desired time.
 For example: if the system is set to run at 2 AM and you want it to run at 8 AM, set the current time of day 6 hours behind, that way the system will think it is 2 AM when it is actually 8 AM.

 Plumbing the system in